wiard/punkbank/README.md

 # Bitmappunk's World: A Simplified Metaverse Solution

+The opportunity to create a smaller than real world on Bitcoin.
+Why would this be a clever idea.
+In order to experiment with concepts from Artificial Intelligence in combination with Value Transaction using the Blockchain is a very worthwhile experiment.
+It shows the Synthetic Economies working with Artificial Intelligence in a Laboratory Kind of way and because Code is considered Law the compexity of Smart Contract Like ways of working can be investigated thoroughly.

 In Bitmappunk's World, the utilization of easy-to-read code provided by `.element` presents a solution for effective parcel management on Bitmaps.

 ## Challenges in the Bitmap Metaverse World